markdeleon01/content-ops-starter/content/pages/index.md

     type: DividerSection
   - type: CarouselSection
     title: null
-    subtitle: What our customers say about us
+    subtitle: What our clients say about us
     items:
       - title: >-
           “$40,000+ recovered on aging claims”